renatootescu/ETL-pipeline/README.md

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114319351-cd8d2880-9b19-11eb-834c-2bdf933fb0ab.png></p>

-#### Note: This project was built for learning purposes and as an example, as such, it functions only for a single scenario and data schema.
+#### Note: Since this project was built for learning purposes and as an example, it functions only for a single scenario and data schema.

 The project is built in Python and it has 2 main parts:
   1. The Airflow DAG file, [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py), which orchestrates the data pipeline tasks.